FussyFox/suite/getting_started.md

-# Getting started

-To enable checks for this repository simply add a `.check_suite.yml` file.
+To enable checks for this repository simply add a `.checks.yml` file.
 This file should contain a list of the check you want to run.

 ### Sample

+You can [click here][template] to create a config file for your repository.

 ```yaml
 - pyflakes